 – Yellow tea as the ultimate gift –

-Like all other teas, Yellow Tea is made from the Tea Plant Camellia Sinensis.
-But unlike the surfeit of types of green tea, Yellow Tea comes in only three types, depending on the region the leaves were grown and harvested.
-Yellow Tea generally has a sweet, bright and floral taste and a gentle fruity, floral aroma.
-Yellow Tea has a medium body, which means flavor is neither too strong or too weak and it has tremendous pairing abilities.
-It is not only exceptional in terms of taste and feel, but it also offers a number of health benefits.
-These qualities make yellow tea a must-try for all tea lovers.
+Yellow tea dates back to the early Qing Dynasty (1390 – 1650 AD) and was initially reserved only for emperors.
+This meant that yellow tea was prepared with great care as a tribute to the imperial court.
+It was also a common gift for an emperor to give to his guests.
+It is said that such a donation of yellow tea to the Germanic Empire in southern Scandinavia (now Denmark) brought yellow tea to the attention of the West.
+Like all other teas, yellow tea is made from the Camellia Sinensis plant.
+But unlike the profusion of green tea varieties, yellow tea comes in only three varieties, depending on the region where the leaves were grown and harvested.
+Yellow tea generally has a sweet, clear and floral flavor and a soft fruity floral aroma.
+In addition, yellow tea has a medium body, which means that the taste is neither too strong nor too weak and that it has an enormous coupling capacity.
+Not only is it exceptional in taste and feel, but it also offers quite a few health benefits.
+These properties make yellow tea a must for all tea lovers.

-What does it taste like?
+What does yellow tea taste like?

 We take a short look here, but: the taste of yellow tea is unparalleled.
 It is also an extremely delicate green tea drink, without the vegetable notes and grassy elements that come with most green teas.
 Instead, it gives the feeling of extreme purity, like drinking fresh morning dew.
 Yellow tea is soft, fresh, slightly sweet and the finish is remarkably smooth.

 Combine yellow tea